Line 3 Scarborough

-The line remained mostly unchanged from its opening in 1985 and contained two of the least-used stations in the system.
+The line remained mostly unchanged from its opening in 1985 until its closure in 2023 and contained two of the least-used stations in the system.
 Beginning in the late 2000s, Toronto City Council debated over competing plans to revitalize and expand the line, to convert its right-of-way for use by modern light rail vehicles, or to close the line and extend Line 2 Bloor–Danforth farther into Scarborough along a different route.
 In 2013, the council decided on a three-station extension of Line 2 to replace Line 3 along a different route.
 In 2016, in order to free up funds for another transit project, the city reduced the extension to include only one station, which was set to be completed by 2026.
 In 2019, Progressive Conservative premier Doug Ford reinstated the three-station Scarborough subway extension and committed to completing it by 2030, with all construction costs to be borne by the province.

 The TTC planned for Line 3 to cease operations in November 2023, with shuttle buses running in place of Line 3 train service until the Line 2 Bloor–Danforth subway extension to the existing Scarborough Centre station opened for service, which was estimated to be in 2030.
 However, a train derailment in July 2023 resulted in the line permanently closing four months ahead of schedule.
-By March 2023, a plan existed to convert a portion of the existing right-of-way between Kennedy and Ellesmere stations into a bus right-of-way, including an additional stop at Mooregate Avenue / Tara Avenue, located near a pedestrian bridge that spans over the former Line 3 and GO Transit's Stouffville line between Eglinton Avenue and Lawrence Avenue.
+By March 2023, a plan existed to convert a portion of the existing right-of-way between Kennedy and Ellesmere stations into a bus right-of-way known as the Scarborough busway, including an additional stop at Mooregate Avenue / Tara Avenue, located near a pedestrian bridge that spans over the former Line 3 and GO Transit's Stouffville line between Eglinton Avenue and Lawrence Avenue.
 In 2023, the busway was targeted for completion by 2025.